Piscataqua River: History

 Named by the area's original Abenaki inhabitants, the word Piscataqua is believed to be a combination of peske (branch) with tegwe (a river with a strong current, possibly tidal).
 The first known European to explore the river was Martin Pring in 1603.
 Captain John Smith placed a spelling similar to "Piscataqua" for the region on his map of 1614.
 The river was the site of the first sawmill in the colonies in 1623, the same year the contemporary spelling "Piscataqua" was first recorded.

 Once salmon, sturgeon, oysters, clams, scallops, lobsters, mussels, eels, seals, and many others species of marine life were common in the river, evidenced by such tributaries as the Salmon Falls River, Sturgeon Creek and Seal Rock in Eliot, Maine, the Oyster River in Durham, New Hampshire, and the Lamprey River in Newmarket, New Hampshire.
-All but the salmon and sturgeon remain, with fishing for striped bass and bluefish common recreational sports.
+All but the salmon and sturgeon remain abundant (although an increasing amount of verifiable sightings and encounters with Atlantic Salmon and Atlantic Sturgeon are being reported to New Hampshire Fish and Game), with fishing for striped bass and bluefish common recreational sports.

 In the mid 1630s some of the region's earliest European settlers built a sawmill in what is today's Berwick, Maine, on a tributary above the head of tide of the Piscataqua.
 Thought to be the first over-shot water-powered site in America, it became known as the "Great Works", giving name to today's Great Works River.